-L. Rebbouh et al., "⁵⁷Fe Mössbauer Spectral and Muon Spin Relaxation Study of the Magnetodynamics of Monodispersed Γ-Fe₂O₃ Nanoparticles," Physical Review B - Condensed Matter and Materials Physics, American Physical Society (APS), Jan 2007.
+L. Rebbouh et al., "⁵⁷Fe Mössbauer Spectral and Muon Spin Relaxation Study of the Magnetodynamics of Monodispersed γ-Fe₂O₃ Nanoparticles," Physical review B: Condensed matter and materials physics, vol. 76, no. 17, American Physical Society (APS), Nov 2007.

 Article - Journal

 © 2007 American Physical Society (APS), All rights reserved.

 01 Nov 2007